 (f) if the authorisation was for disclosure of CDR data on a single occasion—after the CDR data has been disclosed;

-(g) if the authorisation was for disclosure of CDR data over a specified period—the end of that period;
+(g) if the authorisation was for disclosure of CDR data over a specified period—the end of:

+(i) that period; or

+(ii) if the period of the authorisation has been amended in accordance with this Division―that period as last amended;

 (h) if the authorisation expires as a result of the operation of a provision of these rules that references this paragraph.

 Note: Clause 7.2 of Schedule 3 is an example of a provision satisfying paragraph (h).
 This relates to when an accredited data recipient of CDR data becomes instead a data holder of that CDR data.